 White Collar Crimes

 White collar crimes are a grouping of offenses that encompass nonviolent crimes, often involving financial transactions, frequently committed by people in a position of trust or with a fiduciary responsibility to the victim.
 The white collar designation evolved from the fact that perpetrators usually wore shirts with white collars.
 These offenses are pursued aggressively by both state and federal prosecutors and many white collar crimes are charged as felonies with lengthy prison sentences attached.
 If you have been arrested and charged with a white collar crime, or if you have learned that you are being investigated for such an offense, retaining an experienced criminal defense attorney is imperative.
 White collar crimes often are committed by individuals who have had no experience being on the wrong side of the criminal justice system, which may impact the speed with which they seek experienced help.
-Being convicted of a white collar crime will have long-term effects on an offender’s life, so obtaining the services of attorney David L. Freidberg as soon as possible is critical.Defending Against White Collar Crime Charges Aggressively
+Being convicted of a white collar crime will have long-term effects on an offender’s life, so obtaining the services of Chicago criminal defense attorney David L. Freidberg as soon as possible is critical.Defending Against White Collar Crime Charges Aggressively

 White collar crime investigations are long, complex, and far-reaching.
 Frequently, an investigation will commence with one person as the target and the fact-gathering will change the focus in another direction entirely.
 There usually are grand jury inquiries and it is important not to participate in any interview or provide any testimony without consulting an attorney to ensure that a person does not transform from witness to defendant.